 Eboni is the newest and first Black cast member on Bravo’s The Real Housewives of New York.
 She’s also excited about her new iHeart Media podcast on the intersection of law and pop culture, Holding Court with Eboni K. Williams.
 Uppity Productions, Eboni’s production company, produces the podcast.

-Williams educates and inspires audiences with the lens of a legal scholar.
+Williams educates and inspires audiences through the lens of a legal scholar.
 She exposes institutional racism, breaks down controversial issues such as judicial discretion, and expertly analyzes culturally relevant topics.
 She has served as the Host & Executive Producer of REVOLT Black News, which airs on REVOLT TV founded by Sean “Diddy” Combs.
-Eboni has also co-hosted REVOLT’S hip hop talk show State of the Culture.
+Eboni has also co-hosted REVOLT’S hip-hop talk show State of the Culture.

 Eboni is the best-selling author of her memoir, Pretty Powerful: Appearance, Substance, and Success.
 She holds a B.A. in Communications and African-American Studies from the University of North Carolina at Chapel Hill.
 She also holds a J.D. from Loyola University New Orleans College of Law.
 Eboni clerked for the Louisiana Secretary of State and the Louisiana Attorney General’s Office.
 She later specialized in family law and civil litigation.
 Eboni then transitioned into practicing as a public defender and a private defense lawyer in North Carolina, and throughout the Greater Los Angeles area.